Suchitra5500/AssesmentCompleted/README.md

 # AssesmentCompleted
-Assesment og the CloudVandana completed
+Assesment of the CloudVandana completed